NorthPoleDemo/WASP_Demo/README.md

 Example programs in C# that show how to use the WASP .NET class library from North Pole Engineering

-BleSensorDemo: demonstrates how BLE sensor data is sent from WASP class library to user software DEMO.zip: zip file that demonstrates how ANT sensor data is sent from WASP class library to user software
+BleSensorDemo: demonstrates how BLE sensor data is sent from WASP Class Library to user software

+BasicWasp: demonstrates processing various WASP Class Library events for ANT+ sensors.